Jamesbarford/semi-cricle/README.md

 The following methods are supported:
 - `get_branch_pipeline` returns pipeline information
 - `get_workflow` returns workflow information for the given pipeline id and branch
+- `poll_workflow` polls workflow until failure or success, notification is dispatched on success
 - `get_my_branch_pipeline` returns only your pipelines for a branch
 - `list_envionment_variables` returns a list of Environment Variables in circleci, the values are masked
 - `get_my_pipelines` returns all of your pipelines for a project, for all branches